Same Day Hay Fever Treatment in Birmingham

 C. Hayfever Medication – Children

-Hayfever is common in children and usually caused by pollen from trees, grass, or weeds.
+Hayfever is common in children, it often affects sleep, school performance, and concentration.
+Common causes are pollen from trees, grass, or weeds.
 Symptoms include sneezing, a runny nose, itchy eyes, and tiredness.

 To help manage it, keep windows closed on high pollen days, have your child shower after being outside, and try wraparound sunglasses.
 Antihistamines like cetirizine or loratadine are safe for children, and nasal sprays or eye drops can also help.